 Criteria JORC Code explanation Commentary including the Bardoc Processing plant, in an equity transaction.
 The Bardoc plant was relocated to the Davyhurst site and upgraded to 1.2 Mt/y.
 In October 1998 Davyhurst Project Pty Ltd (DPPL), a subsidiary of NM Rothschild and Sons (Australia), acquired the project.
 In 2000, Croesus Mining NL ("Croesus") acquired the Davyhurst Project and continued operations until 2005.
-In January 2006, Monarch Gold Mining Company Limited (Monarch) acquired Davyhurst and operated the project until 2008. • Drilling, sampling and assay procedures and methods as stated in the database and confirmed from Wamex reports and hard copy records are considered acceptable and to industry standards of the time.
+In January 2006, Monarch Gold Mining Company Limited (Monarch) acquired Davyhurst and operated the project until 2008.
+Drilling, sampling and assay procedures and methods as stated in the database and confirmed from Wamex reports and hard copy records are considered acceptable and to industry standards of the time.
 There is sufficient understanding of drilling, sampling and assay methodologies for the majority of drilling in the Davyhurst area.
 The company is confident that previous operators completed work to standards considered acceptable for the time.
 As part of each resource upgrade, OBM will commit to additional drilling to confirm the style, widths and tenor of mineralisation at each deposit.
 Geology Deposit type, geological setting and style of mineralisation.
 Regional Geology - Rocks of the Coolgardie domain (Kalgoorlie Terrane) are prevalent in the Davyhurst area.
-Rocks of the Coolgardie Domain are not well exposed at Davyhurst and the distribution of rock types suggests that it is mainly represented by the upper part of the stratigraphic sequence, namely basalts, felis volcanics and sedimentary rocks.
-The abundus ultramafic-mafic sills of the Ora Banda Domain do not occur in the Coolgardie Domain.
+Rocks of the Coolgardie Domain are not well exposed at Davyhurst and the distribution of rock types suggests that it is mainly represented by the upper part of the stratigraphic sequence, namely basits, felic volcanics and sedimentary rocks.
+The abundant ultramafic-maficialls of the Ora Banda Domain do not occur in the Coolgardie Domain.
 Granitoids in the Davyhurst Project area can be classified by magnetic signature into three types: low, medium and high magnetic response.
 Binns et al. (1976) distinguished 'static style' and 'dynamic style' regional metamorphism.
-Static style areas generally occupy the central, low-strain part of the greenstone regions away from the granitoids and typically have lower metamorphic grades (prehnite-pumpellyite to upper greenschist facies).
+Static style areas generally occupy the central, low-strain part of the greenstone regions away from the granitolids and typically have lower metamorphic grades (prehnite-pumpellytte to upper greenschist facies).
 Strain is concentrated in narrow zones so that textures are well preserved in more massive and competent rocks.
-Oynamic-style areas of greenstone have higher retamorphic grades (upper greenschist to upper amphibolite facies) and are characterized by more pervasive foliation, particularly along the contacts with large granitoid terrains.
+Dynamic-style areas of greenstone have higher metamorphic grades (upper greenschist to upper amploitile facies) and are characterized by more pervasive foliation, particularly along the contacts with large granitoid terrains.
 There appears to be two major controls on mineralisation in the Davyhurst area.
-Both mineralisation is type represented uning reactivation of earlier duttel shear zones.
-In the case of the Lights of Israel group of deposits, the early shears are moderately to gently west dipping, whereas in the Federal Flag - Lady Elieen group of deposits, the early shear is steeply west dipping, in the northern portion of the Davyhurst temements most gold mineralisation is aligned in planar corridors that Ne N to NW-trends.
-The overall dip of the mineralised corridors is mostly stallowly plunging; internal variations within the corridors at individual deposits are common and discussed later.
-Mineralisation at the Lights of Israel and Makai deposits differs from the other examined deposits in that mineralisa
+Both mineralisation styles rely on mineralisation taking place during reactivation of earlier ductile shear zones.
+In the case of the Lights of israel group of deposits, the early shears are moderately to gently west dipping, uhverses in the Federal Flag - Lady Elleen group of deposits, the early shear is steeply west dipping.
+In the northern portion of the Davyhurst tenements most god mineralisation stalinged in planar corridors that have N- to NV-trends.
+The overall dip of the mineralised corridors is mostly steep(5759) E- or W-dipping with moderate to steep ("GoP) and shallow-dipping ("159) ore zones at the Federal Flag and Lady Glady deposits, respectively.
+Within these planar corridors dimineralisation intera